whitequark/lab-notebook/content/drafts/oxidation-of-1-4-butanediol-to-succinic-acid.md

 According to [Svetlakov2001], succinic acid should have started to precipitate 30-40 min after starting the reaction.
 However, that number was given for 80% nitric acid, not 68%.

 The reaction mixture was stirred for 6 hours with no evident evolution of fumes or change in color, although it stayed at about 30 °C. After 6 hours, the stirrer was stopped, and the mixture quickly separated into two layers: top clear layer, taking little volume (likely unreacted butanediol) and bottom cloudy white layer, taking most of the flask (likely a mixture of nitric acid, water, and succinic acid).
+While the mixture was separating, the top layer had an appearance of merging oily blobs.

 No apparent change has happened for a while, until the mixture rapidly started boiling and evolving large amounts of brown fumes; the temperature was over 100 °C. Meanwhile, the condenser coolant pump has failed sometime during the previous six hours.
 The reaction was quickly brought under control by putting a large bath filled with room temperature water under the reaction flask.

-TODO: write about the resulting compound, if any
+After about 1 hour was passed, stirring was stopped (again) and the mixture separated (again!) into two layers: top clear yellow-green layer, taking most of the volume, and bottom cloudy brownish layer, taking the rest of the volume.
+While the mixture was separating, the bottom layer had an appearance of merging oily blobs.

+The resulting mixture was filtered through a 100 µm pore size sintered glass funnel.
+No solids turned out to have precipitated.
+The filtrate was neutralized with sodium carbonate in excess and the color changed to tomato red, and remained this way even after stirring and bubbling ceased.

 ## Conclusions